SnakeskinTpl/grunt-snakeskin/README.md

 Default: `false`

-If the parameter is set to `true`, after compiling template will be launched and the results of its work will be saved.
+If the parameter is set to `true` the template will be launched after compiling and the results of it work will be saved.

 ### tpl